Ckef/groufix-old/README.md

 #### Termination

 As said before, when done with the engine, it should be terminated with a call to `gfx_terminate`.
 It is important to make this call after the engine is initialized and used.
-This call will free all OpenGL and window manager related resources.
-This means the connection to both OpenGL and the windowing manager is lost.
+This call will free all renderer and window manager related resources.
+This means the connection to both the renderer and the windowing manager is lost.
 It will also clear the error queue, as it will be irrelevant.

 _It will not free any other resources_.
 All user allocated resources must be freed by the user.
 To make sure everything is freed properly, every `*_create` method must be followed up by the appropriate `*_free` method and every `*_init` method must be followed up by the appropriate `*_clear` method.
 On a side note, any free method can take NULL as parameter and it will do nothing.